Call to Order! (800) 399-9514

-1. Find a sunny spot in your garden (or where you plant Infinitini Dwarf Orchid Crape Myrtle in a patio pot) with at least 6 hours of sun daily.
+1. Planting: Find a sunny spot in your garden (or where you plant Infinitini Dwarf Orchid Crape Myrtle in a patio pot) with at least 6 hours of sun daily.
+Well-drained soil is also recommended.